jecalderon/Tissue_Model_2019/README.md

 Debugged by additional collaborator, Oghenefejiro Theodore Abohweyere of Durham College, Canada. email: oghenefejiro.abohweyere@dcmail.ca, rulecoconuts@gmail.com

-Fix by Oghenefejiro: added an if statement to handle absence of arguments by setting variable 'myname' to a default value.
+Fix by Oghenefejiro: added an if statement to handle absence of arguments by setting variable 'myname' to "skinvessel" by default.